Akuli/BananaGUI/docs/tutorial.rst

    |             |             |
    `---------------------------'

-All we need to do is to make the box horizontal using ``bananagui.Orient.HORIZONTAL``.
+All we need to do is to make the box horizontal using the *HORIZONTAL* member of :class:`bananagui.Orient`.
 The boxes are vertical by default because most of the time we use vertical boxes more than horizontal boxes.